gerardPlanella/LSPE-EGNN/blogpost.md

 **Implementation Details** Our experimental setting is comprised of two main sets of experiments, focusing on the architectures that are Standard MPNNs and Isotropic MPNNs.
-For each architecture, we tested 6 different variants that are mentioned in Section 3.2.
+For each architecture, we tested 6 different variants that are mentioned in our contributions Section.
 All model equations are shown in Tables 1 and 2.
 The structure of the table aims to describe the three following MPNN components, namely i) messages ii) aggregation and iii) node update operations.
 For the first experiment, our EGNN network (MPNN-Geom) is configured with 1, 4, and 7 hidden layers, while for the second